California and Colorado Elopements

 Do you help us apply for our venue permit?

-We not only help you, we take care of the whole thing..
-We’ll roll the cost of your venue permit (if any) into your package with us and obtain the permit for you.
+We not only help you, we take care of the whole thing.
+We include venue permits in our package pricing.
+We’ll obtain the permit for you.
 Pulling permits can be a nightmare and we want to save you the stress of trying to manage that on your own.

 We also supply–free of charge–the liability insurance you’ll need for most California elopement venues.